 In the SEC products produced within GIS CCI to date, part of the margin of the Ice sheet was omitted due to the poor performance of the RA over these topographic regions.
-Figure 2.2 shows the full ice cover grid in yellow and the SEC product coverage in blue (slope less than 1.5 degrees).
-Now, we have chosen to provide full ice sheet coverage for the SEC solutions.
+Figure 2-2 shows the full ice cover grid in yellow and the SEC product coverage in blue (slope less than 1.5 degrees).
+Now, we have chosen to provide full ice sheet coverage (main ice sheet + strongly connected glaciers as defined in glaciers CCI) (Rastner et al., 2012) for the SEC solutions.
 The errors are still large in these regions, but it will be up to the end-user to assess through the error grids that are provided with each SEC grid which grid cells to use.

-Figure 2.2: ice-covered area shown in yellow, and the coverage of previous pre-CryoSat-2 SEC solutions shown in blue.
+Figure 2-2: (a) landcover grid showing all ice-covered area in yellow, and the coverage of previous pre-CryoSat-2 SEC solutions shown in blue. (b) ice mask from glaciers cci.
+For the SEC product we provide SEC over the ice sheet and strongly connected glaciers CL2.
+These are shown in white and yellow, respectively (Rastner et al., 2012).

 We have changed the interpolation processing line from using least-squares collocation to using Kriging (Royle et al., 1981).
-Figure 2.3 thereby replaces Figure 2.7 in (RD1).
+Figure 2-3 thereby replaces Figure 2.7 in (RD1).
 Kriging is an advanced geostatistical predictor, that is efficient for generating surfaces from scattered points.
 The strength of Kriging is that it is based on an investigation of the spatial behaviour of the data based on a covariance analysis.

-The primary reason for changing the interpolation scheme from Collocation to Kriging is that this will enable us to use more advanced versions like e.g. Kriging using external drift (using e.g. ice velocity as drift field) in future versions of our SEC products (Hudson, G., & Wackernagel, H. (1994)).
+The primary reason for changing the interpolation scheme from Collocation to Kriging is that this will enable us to use more advanced versions like e.g., Kriging using external drift (using e.g., ice velocity as drift field) in future versions of our SEC products (Hudson, G., & Wackernagel, H. (1994)).